cshuptrine/nyckle-website-new/_posts/2023-11-09-what-is-image-recognition-and-how-it-differs-from-image-classification.md

 stage: false
 featured: true
 headliner: false
-seo_title: What Is Image Recognition?
-(And How It Differs From Image Classification)
-summary: Image recognition is a term often used to describe using machine learning or computer vision to recognize and identify what’s in an image.
-Even though people use the term image recognition frequently, its meaning is vague, which can cause confusion and misunderstanding.
-This post explores image recognition and what people usually mean when they say it.
-seo_description: Image recognition uses AI to identify patterns in images.
+description: Image recognition uses AI to identify patterns in images.
 But its means is vague, which causes confusion.
 Learn more about what image recognition really means.
-og_image: /blog/images/what-is-image-recognition-header-image.jpg
+image: /blog/images/what-is-image-recognition-header-image.webp
 ---
 Image recognition is a term often used to describe using machine learning or computer vision to recognize and identify what’s in an image.
 Even though people use the term image recognition frequently, its meaning is vague, which can cause confusion and misunderstanding.
 For example, when someone says image recognition, they likely actually mean one of the following [types of computer vision](https://www.nyckel.com/blog/glossary-of-computer-vision-function-types/):